judadao/go-Moxa/README.md

 # Feature

-- 控制Moxa device 透過restful api
+- Control Moxa devices through a RESTful API.

-  - 將Moxa 各device 的restful api切分成可操控的function，且操作function只需要填入對應的關鍵子即可使用
+  - Divide the RESTful API of each Moxa device into controllable functions, where operating a function only requires inputting the corresponding keyword.

-  - Device 使用物件宣告使用上更直觀
+  - Using object declaration for devices makes usage more intuitive.

-  - 可以自由拼裝Function需求
+  - Freedom to assemble function requirements.

-- 可跨平台控制可支援的裝置如下
+- Cross-platform control supports the following devices:

-  - moxa E1200 系列
+  - Moxa E1200 Series

     - DO